r-lib/usethis/tests/testthat/_snaps/helpers.md

     Code
       use_dependency("rlang", "LinkingTo")
     Message
-      v Adding 'rlang' to LinkingTo field in DESCRIPTION
+      v Adding "rlang" to LinkingTo field in DESCRIPTION

 # use_dependency() does not fall over on 2nd LinkingTo request